EC528-Fall-2025/CloudNeuro-Tekton/README.md

 5. **Pipeline Orchestration (Tekton)**: Tekton defines and automates the execution of each stage, ensuring reproducibility and consistency across runs.
 6. **Monitoring and Logging**: OpenShift and Tekton provide job monitoring, error logging, and reproducibility verification.

+The cloud-native workflow completes a full cycle of data ingestion, preprocessing, and output storage.
+This served as the foundational pipeline used for interoperabiltiy testing and translation.

-If the team pursues **Branch A**, a web interface will be added to trigger pipelines and visualize results.
-If the team pursues **Branch B**, a translator will be built to export Tekton pipeline definitions into formats such as Argo, SLURM batch scripts, or ChRIS YAML, enabling use across multiple environments.
+Our translator was built to export Tekton pipeline definitions into formats such as Argo, SLURM batch scripts, or ChRIS YAML, enabling use across multiple environments.
+This

 #### Design Implications and Discussion
 * **Containerization**: Packaging software such as FreeSurfer and preprocessing steps in containers ensures portability and computational reproducibility.
 This avoids dependency conflicts and allows the same pipeline to run consistently across diverse environments, from research clusters to cloud platforms.